 Reading time: Less than 1 minute

-This adjective refers to the attempted reconciliation or union of different or opposing principles, practices or parties in philosophy or religion.
-And the word’s etymology?
-It dates back to 1610 and originates from what’s described as Neo-Latin, which in turn comes from the Greek synkrētismós meaning a union of Cretans, i.e., a united front of two opposing parties against a common foe.
+As for the word’s etymology, it dates back to 1610 and originates from what’s described as Neo-Latin, which in turn comes from the Greek synkrētismós meaning a union of Cretans, i.e., a united front of two opposing parties against a common foe.
 Interestingly, the word syncretize (to form a confederation) comes from the same root.